 The saga of that movie is a sad one in which a 4.5 hour rough cut was hacked down to a little over 2 hours, leaving far too much out of a very complicated story.
 Audiences were generally baffled and the movie flopped.
 Me?
 I was intrigued.
-It was a tantalizing glimpse of something really cool, and I sought out and read the book.
+It was a tantalizing glimpse of something really cool, and I sought out and read the book

 Dune is fascinating because it's not a simple story, it's an amazingly complex web of political intrigue, deceit, religion, and science fiction.
 The book repeatedly refers to the plan within the plan within the plan.
 What appears simple on the surface never is, and there are always other things brewing.